Takuan: Production

 In the traditional process of making takuan, the first step is to hang a daikon radish in the sun for a few weeks by the leaves until it becomes dehydrated and flexible.
 Next, the daikon is placed in a pickling crock and covered with a mixture of salt, rice bran, optionally sugar, daikon greens, kombu, and perhaps chilli pepper and/or dried persimmon peels.
 A weight is then placed on top of the crock, and the daikon is allowed to pickle for several months.
 The finished takuan is usually yellow in color and quite pungent.

 Most mass-produced takuan uses salt or syrup to reduce the dehydration time, and artificial color to enhance the appearance.

-Iburi-gakko (lit. 'smoked takuan') is eaten in Akita Prefecture in the North.
-It is smoked rather than sun-dried before pickling.
+Iburi-gakko (いぶりがっこ), also known as iburizuke (いぶり漬け), is a specialty of Akita Prefecture.
+It is smoked rather than sun-dried before pickling, originally above the hearth of the house.
+The pickle was granted geographical indication status in Japan in 2019.